Tooth Extractions at Cunning Dental Group, CA:

 Horizontal Impaction

 A horizontally impacted wisdom tooth can be the worst to experience.
-The tooth lies completely sideways and away from the gumline’s surface, pushing painfully into the molar in front of it.
+The tooth lies completely sideways and away from the gumline’s surface, painfully pushing into the molar in front of it.
 Surgical extraction is often essential to alleviate pain.

 Our dental extraction process involves five quick and painless steps:

-Step 1: Injecting anesthetic to numb the tooth, gum, and bone tissue.
+Step 1: Injecting anesthetic to numb the tooth, gum, and bone tissue

-Step 2: Removing the tooth using extraction forceps and elevators.
+Step 2: Removing the tooth using extraction forceps and elevators

-Step 3: Gauzing or stitching the open space created by the extracted tooth.
+Step 3: Gauzing or stitching the open space created by the extracted tooth

-Step 4: You biting firmly yet gently on a gauze pad to control bleeding.
+Step 4: You biting firmly yet gently on a gauze pad to control bleeding

 What is Involved in Aftercare?